rossant/galry/README.md

   * The API reference: once you know the fundamentals, use the reference if you want to go deeper into Galry.

-The [installation page](https://github.com/rossant/galry/wiki/Installation) also contains details on how installing Galry.
-As of now, Galry is still an experimental library and installation may not be straightforward depending on your software and hardware setup.

 How did this project start?